-- b) Preparation of investment reports and financial analyses or other types of general recommendations relating to transactions involving financial instruments. - c) Foreign exchange services when related to the provision of investment services.
+- The custody and administration on behalf of clients of financial instruments, including custody and related services such as treasury and collateral management. - b) Preparation of investment reports and financial analyses or other types of general recommendations relating to transactions involving financial instruments. - c) Foreign exchange services when related to the provision of investment services.

 III.
-Financial instruments (Article 2 of Law 4/2015)
+Financial instruments (Article 2 of Law 6/2023)